-- (1) Asking a practitioner to sign a written professional employment contract before the practitioner has been unconditionally released from a current contract, unless the practitioner provided notice to the practitioner's employing board as set forth in subparagraph 25.3(5)"b"(2). - (2) Abandoning a written professional employment contract without prior unconditional release by the employer. - (3) As an employer, executing a written professional employment contract with a practitioner, which requires the performance of duties that the practitioner is not legally qualified to perform. - (4) As a practitioner, executing a written professional employment contract, which requires the performance of duties that the practitioner is not legally qualified to perform. - b.
+- a.
+Violation of this standard includes: - (1) Signing a written professional employment contract while under contract with another school, school district, or area education agency. - (2) Asking a practitioner to sign a written professional employment contract before the practitioner has been unconditionally released from a current contract.
+An administrator shall make a good faith effort to determine whether the practitioner has been released from the current contract. - (3) Abandoning a written professional employment contract without prior unconditional release by the employer. - (4) As an employer, executing a written professional employment contract with a practitioner, which requires the performance of duties that the practitioner is not legally qualified to perform. - (5) As a practitioner, executing a written professional employment contract, which requires the performance of duties that the practitioner is not legally qualified to perform. - b.
 In addressing complaints based upon contractual obligations, the board shall consider factors beyond the practitioner's control.
-For purposes of enforcement of this standard, a practitioner will not be found to have abandoned an existing contract if: - (1) The practitioner obtained a release from the employing board before discontinuing services under the contract; or - (2) The practitioner provided notice to the employing board no later than the latest of the following dates: - 1.
-The practitioner's last work day of the school year; - 2.
-The date set for return of the contract as specified in statute; or - 3.
-June 30.
+For purposes of enforcement of this standard, a practitioner will not be found to have abandoned an existing contract if: - (1) The practitioner obtained a release from the employing board before discontinuing services under the contract; or - (2) The practitioner provided notice to the employing board no later than the latest of the following dates:

+The practitioner's last workday of the school year:

+The date set for return of the contract as specified in statute; or June 30.